feathers-plus/docs/source/v1/batch-loader/guide.md

 **getUniqueKeys** eliminates any duplicate elements in the keys.

-> The array of keys may contain duplicates when the batch-loader's memorization cache is disabled.
+> The array of keys may contain duplicates when the batch-loader's memoization cache is disabled.

 **getResultsByKey** reorganizes the records from the service call into the result expected from the batch function.
 The `''` parameter indicates each key expects a single record or `null`.
 Other options are `'!'` when each key requires a single record, and `'[]'` when each key requires an array of 0, 1 or more records.

 ## Caching

-Each batch-loader instance contains a unique memorized cache.
+Each batch-loader instance contains a unique memoized cache.
 Once `load` or `loadMany` is called, the resulting value is cached.
 This eliminates redundant database requests, relieving pressure on your database.
 It also creates fewer objects which may relieve memory pressure on your application.

 ``` js
 Promise.all([